 So far our trip to Mongolia has been amazing!
-We’ve spent 6 days out in the Gobi Desert, watched the Nadaam festivities in the countryside, witnessed a captivating Monk ceremony at a beautiful monastery and wandered around the capital city of Ulan Bator.
+We’ve spent 6 days on a Gobi Desert tour, watched the Nadaam festivities in the countryside, witnessed a captivating Monk ceremony at a beautiful monastery and wandered around the capital city of Ulan Bator.

 For now, here’s a run down of some of the main cultural quirks you’ll find while travelling in Mongolia: